-Country Details For
+Country Details For Thailand

-Thailand became a Party to the WHO Framework Convention on Tobacco Control on November 8, 2004.
+Thailand became a Party to the WHO Framework Convention on Tobacco Control on February 27, 2005.

 Roadmap to Tobacco Control Legislation: In 1992, Thailand passed two main laws that govern tobacco control: 1) Tobacco Products Control Act, B.E.
 2535, which governs packaging and labeling of tobacco products and tobacco advertising, promotion and sponsorship; and 2) The Non-Smokers Health Protection Act, B.E.
 2535, which governs public smoking.
 Pursuant to the Non-Smokers Health Protection Act, the Ministry of Public Health has issued numerous Notices increasingly prohibiting or restricting public smoking.
-The most recent notice - Ministry of Public Health Notice (Volume 19) of 2010 - prohibits smoking in all indoor public places, workplaces, and public transport and some outdoor places, with the sole exception of international airport, which have designated smoking areas.
+The most recent notice - Ministry of Public Health Notice (Volume 19) of 2010 - prohibits smoking in all indoor public places, workplaces, and public transport and some outdoor places, with the sole exception of international airports, which have designated smoking areas.

 Also pursuant to the Tobacco Products Control Act, the Ministry of Public Health issued the Directive Procedures for Distribution of Tobacco Products, which clarifies that the display of tobacco products at point of sale is prohibited, except at duty-free shops for persons leaving Thailand, under the ban on advertising, promotion and sponsorship.

-This country’s legal measures were reviewed by our legal staff and verified by in-country lawyers or tobacco control experts.
+This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.